jedisct1/libsodium-doc/quickstart/README.md

 On such systems, [libhydrogen](https://libhydrogen.org) may also be a better option.

-## Group messaging / multiple recipients

-A message encrypted using a shared secret doesn’t authenticate the sender: anyone with a key can pretend to be the author of any message encrypted using that key.

-This is usually not an issue when only two parties are involved.

-However, it can become a concern for group communications, where a single key is shared by multiple recipients:.

-Signatures can prove the identity of a sender.
-In order to prove the identity of a sender for messages encrypted using shared secrets, signatures can thus be combined with encryption.

-See [Multiple Recipients](../public-key_cryptography/multiple_recipients.md) for guidance and example code to do so.

-But group messaging is complex topic.
-[RFC9420](https://datatracker.ietf.org/doc/rfc9420/) is a proper approach.

 ## I want to write bindings for my favorite language, where should I start?

 Start with the `crypto_generichash` and `crypto_secretstream` APIs.
 These are the trickiest to implement bindings for and will provide good insights about how to design your bindings.